eformsignen/eformsignen.github.io/help/chapter1.rst

    default steps, **Start – Complete**, and can add three more types of steps as shown below:

-   -  **Participant:** The step for requesting a person to fill out and sign a document.
+   -  **Signer:** The step for requesting a person to fill out and sign a document.

    -  **Reviewer:** The step for requesting a person to review a document.
 A reviewer cannot fill in fields and can only approve or reject documents.